-This indicator measures the percentage of settings providing funded Early Learning Childcare (ELC) achieving good or better across all four quality themes.
+This indicator measures the percentage of settings providing funded Early Learning and Childcare (ELC) holding evaluations of good or better across all four key questions.

 Source of Data:

-	Each theme is evaluated using a six-point scale:
+Each key question is evaluated using a six-point scale:

 Settings include nurseries, playgroups, children and family centres, and other providers of funded ELC.

 - Increase of 0.5 percentage points or more in the percentage of funded ELC settings holding evaluations of good or better across all four key questions results in performance improving.

 - Change of less than 0.5 percentage points in the percentage of funded ELC settings holding evaluations of good or better across all four key questions results in performance maintaining.

 - Decrease of 0.5 percentage points or more in the percentage of funded ELC settings holding evaluations of good or better across all four key questions results in performance worsening.